Abhinavexists/NeuNet/readme.md

 # Neural Network From Scratch

 ## Overview
 This project implements a basic neural network from scratch using NumPy.
-It currently includes a spiral dataset generator and a simple feedforward neural network with dense layers, ReLU, and Softmax activation functions.
+It currently includes a spiral dataset generator and a simple feedforward and Backpropogation with gradient decent neural network with dense layers, ReLU, and Softmax activation functions.

 ## Current Features
 - Synthetic spiral dataset generation for multi-class classification